fuse-box/fuse-box/docs/development/dynamic-imports.md

 ---
-id: dynamic-import
+id: dynamic-imports
-title: Dynamic import
+title: Dynamic imports
 ---

 In compliance with